Highlands, New Jersey

-Highlands is a borough in Monmouth County, in the U.S. state of New Jersey.
-As of the 2010 United States census, its population was 5,005, a decline of 92 (−1.8%) from the 2000 Census, which had seen an increase of 248 (+5.1%) from the 1990 Census.
-The eastern part of the town is on a high bluff that overlooks Sandy Hook and the Atlantic Ocean, from which the borough derives its name.
+Highlands is a borough in northern Monmouth County, in the U.S. state of New Jersey.
+A historic waterfront community located on the Raritan Bay within the Raritan Valley Region, this scenic borough is a commuter town of New York City in the New York Metro Area.
+As of the 2020 United States census, the borough's population was 4,621, a decrease of 384 (−7.7%) from the 2010 census count of 5,005, which in turn reflected a decline of 92 (−1.8%) from the 5,097 counted in the 2000 census.
+The eastern part of the town is on a high bluff that overlooks Sandy Hook Bay, the entrance to New York Harbor, and the Atlantic Ocean, from which the borough derives its name.
 Atop this bluff are the Navesink Twin Lights.

 Highlands was incorporated as a borough by an act of the New Jersey Legislature on March 22, 1900, from parts of Middletown Township.
 Additional parts of Middletown Township were annexed in 1914.

-Highlands is part of the Bayshore Regional Strategic Plan, an effort by nine municipalities in northern Monmouth County to reinvigorate the area's economy by emphasizing the traditional downtowns, residential neighborhoods, maritime history, and the natural environment of the Raritan Bayshore coastline.
+Highlands was part of the Bayshore Regional Strategic Plan, an effort by nine municipalities in northern Monmouth County to reinvigorate the area's economy by emphasizing the traditional downtowns, residential neighborhoods, maritime history, and the natural environment of the Raritan Bayshore coastline.
+The plan has since been integrated into the 2016 Monmouth County Master Plan.